-This summer my daughter read A Farewell to Arms, Ernest Hemingway’s World War I novel.
-She liked it OK, which I consider a compliment to the old master since he has to compete with J.K.
-Rowling and other modern authors who hold sway with the Facebook generation.
+A few summers ago my daughter read A Farewell to Arms, Ernest Hemingway’s World War I novel.
+She liked it for the most part, which I consider a compliment to the old master since he has to compete with J.K.
+Rowling and other modern authors who hold sway with the Instagram generation.

-Revisiting Hemingway reminded me of his tips I ran across two years ago at Copyblogger.com.
-I share them below because they’re durable little writing gems that apply to any medium or format.
+In addition, revisiting Hemingway reminded me of his tips I ran across at Copyblogger.com.
+I share them below because they’re durable little gems that apply to any medium or format.

 1. Use short sentences.